Breast milk leakage and what to do about it

 Some breastfeeding parents (but not everyone) leak breast milk while breastfeeding baby on the other side.
-Usually, leaking happens in the early weeks and months of breastfeeding and goes away at some point.
+Usually, breast milk leakage happens in the early weeks and months of breastfeeding and goes away at some point.
 In recent years, various products have become available to 'deal with' leaking milk, also called drip milk.

 Products that are worn inside the bra